Anaya is a long-time online writer who holds a degree in literature.

-Commonly regarded as an offshoot of the Postmodern literary movement, metafiction has emerged as a literary sub-genre in and of itself.
+Metafiction has emerged as a literary subgenre in and of itself, commonly regarded as an offshoot of the Postmodern literary movement.
 Using various techniques that emphasize the story’s status as a fictional enterprise, the reader thus becomes more engaged, as an active participant, through a heightened sense of awareness regarding the relationship between reader and story.

-Metafiction often uses traditional oral storytelling technique, in which the teller embodies the specific role of narrator, and is awarded certain liberties, for example commenting upon the tale or changing it to suit the intended purpose or audience.
+Metafiction often uses traditional oral storytelling technique, in which the teller embodies the specific role of the narrator, and is awarded certain liberties, for example, commenting upon the tale or changing it to suit the intended purpose or audience.

-When the author presents a work of fiction is presented as just that, a fictional construct (rather, than an exercise in realism), they are allowed more liberty in departing from conventional ideas as to the form and function of such work.
-The reader is then left often to draw his or her own conclusions, challenge assumption, or in other ways become drawn into the narrative process.
+When the author presents a work of fiction is presented as just that, a fictional construct (rather than an exercise in realism), they are allowed more liberty in departing from conventional ideas as to the form and function of such work.
+The reader is then left often to draw his or her own conclusions, challenge assumptions, or in other ways become drawn into the narrative process.

-In addition, metafiction provides a mode in which many multi-cultural and female or feminist writers are able to include aspects of traditional storytelling, mythology, and folk-tales within the sphere of Western literature, facilitating cultural expression within a what was previously conceived of as a more rigid and exclusive domain.
+In addition, metafiction provides a mode in which many multi-cultural and female or feminist writers can include aspects of traditional storytelling, mythology, and folk tales within the sphere of Western literature, facilitating cultural expression within what was previously conceived of as a more rigid and exclusive domain.

 - Margaret Drabble - The Radiant Way

 - The Brief and Wonderful Life of Oscar Wao by Junot Diaz